ekerejosh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath mandatory
 Write a script that displays the result of BREATH to the power LOVE
+11. There are 10 types of people in the world -- Those who understand binary, and those who don't mandatory
+Write a script that converts a number from base 2 to base 10.

+The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line